 Greetings from the Saskatchewan Polytechnic Students’ Association Inc.

-Introduction of the 2024 Honorary Degree in Applied Studies
+Presentation of the 2025 Honorary Degree in Applied Studies

 Dr. Has Malik, Provost and Vice President, Academic